memorius/policy-auction/README-datastructures.txt

 - Periodically look for user_policy_votes records with pending_votes columns, and re-do/complete the writes to policy_new_votes, and the recalc of policies.total_votes, then move the user_policy_votes.pending_votes column to a user_policy_votes.votes column.

+- Re-read user_policy_votes and apply conflict resolution - sorts out the mess for double-created policies.
+Maybe combine with the pending_votes operation above.

 - Every few minutes, update policy_ranking_current["total-votes"] from policies.total_votes across all policies.
 This corrects current rankings if any writes to this row get lost.

 - TODO: what updates needed for lost writes in the 3-day ranking calculation?

 - Every few minutes, recalc policies.total_votes for each one (last-resort protection against failures during recalc after updates to policy_new_votes).
-TODO: is that still needed given the use of user_policy_votes and pending_votes?
-The pending entry will stay until a successful write-and-recalc.
-The main issue is the amount of time it will take to correct it.
+Note this is still needed given the use of user_policy_votes and pending_votes: for example, we have to update the merge target policy if we lose stuff part-way through marking it as merged.

 - Rarely, check for stray entries in users_by_name with no entry in users, and vice versa; these can result from failures part-way through the user registration process or simultaneous registration of same username; just delete them if last modified more than GC_GRACE_SECONDS ago so the username is freed up for reuse.

+- Every few minutes, update active-policies / active-parties records from entries in policies and parties and their states: caters for lost writes when deleting/creating/merging policies/parties.

+- Apply policy deletions. "deletion" is an "obliterate" operation used when there's an edit conflict at policy creation, - see user_policy_votes; this will be rare; or for when someone creates something abusive.
+Find policies with state="deletion-pending" which have been in that state longer than GC_GRACE_SECONDS, and delete all records for that ID elsewhere in the system (expensive), then set state to "deleted" and leave there.

 Questions remaining:
 --------------------
-- Deleted/retired policies: how to handle?
-Just mark as "active=false", and have user unallocated votes calculation ignore these?
-Note that once made inactive, they can never be activated again, because the user can then immediately assign the votes to something else.

-- Merging two policies: what do we do with the votes?
-  - Still thinking about this, but probably we'll leave the old policy records in the system, and mark them as "active=false", create a new policy, and set an "ancestor_policy" field on the new ones and a "merge_child" field on the ones.
-  - What about pre-merge votes in the history?
-    - Just leave them against the old policy records?
-The UI / analytics code may need to be merge-aware.
-    - Add the two policy's totals together and put in the new policy's records? but this is "rewriting history" and may present consistency issues across the merge.
-  - What about users' current vote allocations at the time of the merge?
-    We'd like to set the new votes to the sum of the old votes, but can we do this atomically such that it's safe against users concurrently changing their vote allocations?
-Maybe; needs thought.
-Or, we can just leave the votes which were against the old policies as unallocated until the user comes back and allocates them somewhere; but this heavily disadvantages the new policy compared to the old ones.

 - Detection of duplicate accounts.
 Do we require users to have unique email addresses?
 What else?